Disasters Emergency Committee (DEC)

 • Giving children who live in informal settlements and child domestic workers in Bangladesh the opportunity to gain an education.
 The project is now being replicated by the Government of Bangladesh.

-The World Health Organization (WHO) is the UN body working to build a healthier future for people all over the world.
+The World Health Organisation (WHO) is a UN organisation working to build a healthier future for people all over the world.
 We work with the WHO to advocate for concrete action to protect children’s health.
 Highlights to date include: